Why compost?

 Start filling it up

-You can put all sorts of organic material in your compost bin (see the list of acceptable items later).
+You can put all sorts of organic material in your compost bin - see the list of acceptable items further up this page.

-Everyone who gets a compost bin notices just how much waste is composted, compared with going in the refuse bin.
+Everyone who gets a compost bin notices just how much waste is composted - especially food waste, compared with it going in the black refuse bin.

 Compost bin or compost heap?